Skip to content

 Skin flaking when you exceed the Retinol amount

 • Wear sunscreen when you’re out during the day.
-Using retinol makes your skin highly photosensitive, which means the skin is very sensitive to UV light.
+Using Retinol makes your skin highly photosensitive, which means the skin is very sensitive to UVB rays of the sun.

 • Do not mix Retinol with any other ingredient without first reading about it thoroughly as it doesn’t gel up with most of the ingredients.

-• Use it at some distance from your eyes, mouth & nose.
+• Use it at some distance from your eyes, mouth, and nose.

-• For sensitive skin types & newbies, always start with the lowest concentration, like .025% – 0.1%, 2-3 times a week.
-When you become a pro, you can go up to 1%.
+• For sensitive skin types and newbies, always start with the lowest concentration of this potent ingredient, like .025% – 0.1%, 2-3 times a week.
+When your skin is well adjusted, you can increase up to 1%.

-• Pls, do not exceed the quantity of more than a pea size.
-Too much does more harm than good just like makeup.
+• Pls, do not exceed the quantity of the Retinol cream to more than a pea size.
+Too much quantity does more harm than good.

 • Don’t forget to use it on your neck as well, the neck area ages even faster than your face because of thinner skin.

 • Don’t use Retinol on damp skin.
-Pat your skin dry completely & then apply.
+Pat your skin dry completely and then apply.

 • Don’t forget to layer it with a moisturizer followed by sunscreen.

-• It may take up to 8-12 weeks to produce visible results so be tolerant.
+• It may take up to 8-12 weeks to produce visible results so be patient.
 Once you start this journey, you won’t stop.

-• Try & avoid any other potential irritants like acids or chemical exfoliants into your routine when you’re starting your retinol journey.
+• Try and avoid any other potential irritants like acids or chemical exfoliants in your routine when you’re starting your Retinol journey.
 This can at least cut down the chances of over-exfoliation.

 Who should not use Retinol?